 LEARN MORE

-Pvt.
-Logan Sifuentez, a recruit with Echo Company, 2nd Training Battalion, prepares to receive his Eagle Globe and Anchor on Marine Corps Recruit...
+Pfc.
+Julius Reyes, a recruit with Kilo Company, 3rd Recruit Training Battalion, is given his Eagle Globe and Anchor on Marine Corps Recruit Depot...

 Recruits with Alpha Company, 1st Recruit Training Battalion, enter the Crucible on Marine Corps Recruit Depot Parris Island, S.C., Sept.
 26, 2024....